 Valles Caldera National Preserve, NM

 Valles Caldera is located just an hour from Sante Fe and provides activity year round.
-During the summer months one of the best ways to enjoy this park is mountain biking or e-biking.
+During the summer travel months one of the best ways to enjoy this park is mountain biking or e-biking.
 Keep in mind that if you want to bike the in the backcountry, you will need a permit to drive a vehicle into those remote areas.
 Double check to make sure you are in compliance.
 There are also a wide variety of hikes ranging from less than a mile to a difficult 19 miles.
 If you have horses the preserve welcome you to bring them in and ride them after acquiring the appropriate equestrian special permit.
 If you fish or hunt, this preserve also has licences for you to enjoy the wild.
 Astronomy and wildlife viewing are always an option!
 Before you go, know that you will need a 7 day pass entrance fee = $25 per vehicle.

 Black Canyon of the Gunnison National Park, CO